tanujgyan/ContractingApp/README.md

 Selenium 3 and NUnit 3 is used for automated unit testing of this project \
 Architecture used is Page Object Model

+**Please refer to attached User Manual to learn more about how the system works **